 All the while, students will tend to the mechanics of reading and writing.
 Students study the tactics of great readers, learning to be aware of their thought process while they read.
 Students will work hard on sentence structure, grammar, vocabulary, and supporting ideas with adequate details when they write.
 At the same time, a wide variety of innovative projects that encourage creative problem solving and often use cutting edge applications allow them to demonstrate understanding in unique and exciting ways.
 Humanities provides a collaborative, challenging, and dynamic introduction to a Beaver education.

-In this course, students will focus their mathematical development on three main areas: number sense, proportional relationships, and algebraic reasoning.
-Students will extend the number system to include the notion of rational numbers plus make sense of algorithms for multiplying and dividing fractions and decimals to explain why they work.
-They will also use reasoning to solve a wide variety of problems involving ratios and rates.
-In addition, students will construct, interpret, and use tables, graphs, and equations to describe relationships and solve problems using algebraic reasoning.
+In this course, students will extend their understanding of the number system while exploring rational numbers and integers.
+Plus, they will make sense of algorithms for dividing fractions and decimals to explain why they work.
+Students will develop reasoning to solve and make sense of problems involving ratios, rates, and percents.
+In statistics, students will construct, interpret, and use calculation methods and models to describe distribution and variability.

 Emphasis is placed on communication in verbal and written form, creative problem-solving, and reasoning skills.
-Willingness to take risks and persevering through challenges are also major themes of the course.
+Willingness to take risks and productive struggle are also major themes of the course.
 Inquiry-learning through projects, technology, and collaboration support the curriculum.